1. DEBT SOLUTIONS

 Even working with a debt settlement company is not a guarantee that creditors will agree to settle your debt.
 Some other common pitfalls of debt settlement are a negative impact on your credit score (although you’ll have time to improve it) and the possibility of having to pay taxes on the forgiven debt (if you’re not insolvent when you settle the debt).

-Eligibility for Debt Settlement
+Eligibility for debt settlement

 In most cases, those who are eligible for debt settlement are borrowers who can prove they’re really struggling to make debt payments.
 The types of debts usually eligible for debt settlement are unsecured debts.